Ryan Wallace (footballer)

-Ryan Wallace (born 30 July 1990) is a Scottish professional footballer who plays as a forward for Dumbarton.
-He started his career at Heart of Midlothian, before moving on to play for Airdrie United, East Fife, Dunfermline Athletic, Albion Rovers, Stranraer and Arbroath, as well as Raith Rovers where he had a short loan spell.
+Ryan Wallace (born 30 July 1990) is former Scottish professional footballer who played as a forward.
+He started his career at Heart of Midlothian, before moving on to play for Airdrie United, East Fife, Dunfermline Athletic, Albion Rovers, Stranraer, Arbroath and Dumbarton as well as Raith Rovers where he had a short loan spell.

 Career

 Hearts

 A member of Hearts's under-19 squad, Wallace joined Raith Rovers on loan in October 2009.
 He made his debut on 31 October, scoring in a 2–1 win over Partick Thistle.
 In all he made four appearances scoring once before returning to Hearts.

 He made his Hearts debut on 23 January 2010, coming on as a late substitute in their Scottish Premier League match against Rangers at Ibrox.
 He made one more first team appearance against Hamilton Academical before being released by the club at the end of his contract in May 2010.